-Abellio Greater Anglia operates a half-hourly train service between Norwich and London Liverpool Street with local connecting services within East Anglia.
-Average journey time from London is 1 hour 50 minutes.
+Greater Anglia operates a half-hourly train service between Norwich and London Liverpool Street with local connecting services within East Anglia.
+Average journey time from London is 1 hour 50 minutes, however there are now multiple services that take around 1 hour 30.
 There are connecting services from the Midlands, the north of England and Scotland via Peterborough.

 Major trunk roads to the Broads are the M11, A11, A12, A140 and A14 from London, the South East of England, ferry ports and the Channel Tunnel.
 The A14, A11, A47, A17 and A1 serve the Midlands and the North.

 You can use GoCompare's fuel price calculator to help budget for your journey to and around the Broads.

 Daily services from all major cities to Norwich are operated by National Express, which also operates regular connections from Stansted, Heathrow and Gatwick airports.

 You can travel over night from the Hook of Holland to Harwich, and wake up refreshed and ready to make the most of your Broads holiday, or take the shorter day crossing.
 Norwich and all the connections to the Broads is 1 hour 30 by road or just over two hours by train.

 Norwich is home to Norwich International Airport which has over 300 worldwide connections via Manchester, Paris and Amsterdam.
 Journey time from Norwich to Amsterdam is 40 minutes (daily flights).
 London Stansted Airport is within easy reach by road (85 miles).

 You can visit Kayak to book your flights to Norwich today.